Chances are this isn’t the first “cold calling tips” post you’ve read. There are TONS of sales tips and techniques all over the Internet.

 At the time of this writing, over 100,000 of those are outbound, connected cold calls.

-We analyzed those calls with natural language processing to identify a slew of data-driven cold calling tips.
+We analyzed those cold calls with natural language processing to identify a slew of data-driven cold calling tips.

 Successful cold calls were defined as those that ended up in a held follow-up meeting.